 The format of the Motor Position, Encoder Position, and Trapped Encoder Position values is controlled by the Binary_Input_Format bit in the configuration data written to the Networked Driver.
-(See Configuration Word 1 Format, bit 9 starting on page 52.)
+(See Configuration Word 1 Format, bit 9 starting on page 50.)
 When the Binary_Input_Format bit equals "0", the position values are reported with the bottom three digits of the value in the lower word (000 - 999) and the remaining digits in the upper word.
 See Multi-Word Format on page 55 for an explanation of this format.
-When the Binary_Input_Format bit equals "1", the position values are reported as 32-bit signed integers, with the least significant bits in the lower word.
+When the Binary_Input_Format bit equals "1", the position values are reported as 32-bit signed integers.
+The endian of the 32 bit values is controlled by the Binary_Endian bit.
+(See Configuration Word 1 Format, bit 7 starting on page 50.)